Skip to main content

 If we directly refer to a deferred value from within utop (repl), we’re going to get the contained value directly instead of itself.
 This is because within a repl, this is a blocking operation (the scheduler starts if it hasn’t) and we effectively await the deferred this way.

-binding as a monadic primitive to sequence concurrent computations
+Binding as a monadic, sequencing primitive for concurrent computations #

 We wish to await deferred computations and for that we use bind as the sequencing operator, which has a sugar-form >>=.